Erdos-Projects/fall-2025-crash-course-in-fast-food/README.md

 6. prepare_fast_food_location_data.ipynb

    Visualization of fast food restaurant locations and crashes in the same map for exploratory analysis

+7. fastfoodnameanalysis.ipynb

+   Thorough analysis of names of fast food restaurants to get an overview of the necessary filtering and merging.

+### executive summary
+Contains both the .tex file and the pdf generated from the file.
+The file has been created using Overleaf.
+While Overleaf allows for zip file export to include all connected files, we believed that this was not necessary for the goal of the report.

 ### presentation
 Contains the .tex and pdf of the presentation.
 As the executive summary, the file has been created using Overleaf.
 The recording is not included due to file size restrictions.